-Silhouette Secrets is a one-hour TV documentary, presented by Charles Burns, about the art and history of silhouette cutting.
-The film is a journey back in time.
-The viewer is taken from the present day, back to the nineteenth century.
-En route we meet a World War I silhouette war artist and the Victorian artist August Edouart, the Frenchman who introduced the French word “silhouette” into the English language.
+Silhouette Secrets is a one-hour TV documentary about the art and history of silhouette cutting.
+The film is a journey back in time, taking the viewer from the present day back to the early nineteenth century.
+En route we meet a World War I veteran silhouettist, as well as the Victorian artist August Edouart, the Frenchman who introduced the French word “silhouette” into the English language.

 Charles also makes a parallel present-day journey to Houston, Texas, where he meets the world’s fastest silhouette artist and challenges her to a “duel of scissors”.
 This adds moments of jeopardy and pure entertainment to the film.

-The film came out at the end of 2015 and is currently doing well in film festivals around the word.
-It is hoped to announce a TV screening in the not-too-distant future.
+The film came out in 2016 and spent most of that year touring film festivals around the world.
+During the tour it picked up two “Best Documentary” awards and was nominated for a third.
 Latest information, and some clips from the film, can be found on the Silhouette Secrets Facebook Page.